phetsims/vector-addition/doc/model.md

 In the _Explore 1D_ screen, vectors are constrained to horizontal and vertical orientations.

+To manipulate vectors:
+* add/remove vectors by dragging them between the toolbox and the graph
+* drag a vector's tail to translate
+* drag a vector's tip to scale

 In the horizontal orientation:
 * 3 vectors can be created, labeled a&#8407;, b&#8407;, and c&#8407;
 * the y component of all vectors is zero